Zosoled/draft/README.md

 ```

 ## createDraft.js
 Inserts a movie draft game in the database.
-You'll need to enter the season (`summer` or `winter`), the year, and the dates that the different phases start and stop.
+You'll need to enter the season (`Summer` or `Winter`), the year, and the dates that the different phases start and stop.

 ## addMovies.js
 Adds movies to an existing draft.
 This is the most time-consuming part.
 You'll need to have the following for each film: